-Title IX Pregnancy Accommodations Statement - (806)716-2362 - Crystal Gilchrist cgilchrist@southplainscollege.edu If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
+Title IX Pregnancy Accommodations Statement: If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
 To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
 Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
+Contact Crystal Gilster, Director of Health and Wellness at 806-716-2362 or email cgilster@southplainscollege.edu for assistance.